 The pressure relief valve shall be sized so that, during the transport operation, it does not open when in normal operation.
 This condition is met when the opening pressure of the valve meets the conditions required in column (10) of Table C of Chapter 3.2 for the substance to be carried.

-The high velocity vent valve and the deflagration safe vacuum valve shall be chosen according to the explosion groups/subgroups of the substances listed in the list of substances on the vessel (see column (16) of Table C in Chapter 3.2).
+The high velocity vent valve and the deflagration safe vacuum valve shall be chosen according to the explosion groups/subgroups of the substances foreseen for the list of substances on the vessel (see column (16) of Table C in Chapter 3.2).

 The maximum permissible capacity is 30 m3.”.